 One tip for keeping costs down is to look for alternatives to hotels and for nontraditional means of transportation.

 Those experiences can run the gamut from camping in a national park to touring another country.
 No matter what the destination, traveling with a multigenerational group is an exercise in logistics — and economics.
 As you plan your next big family trip after such a long pause, here are four questions that can help give you and the people you love the most rewarding experience at the most reasonable cost.

-Where are we going and what will we do?
+Where are we going and what will we experience?

-To find destinations that might appeal to family members of all ages, consider all-inclusive resorts and cruises.
-These options offer a variety of activities and dining choices — and often child care — at a fixed price.
-And if you prefer a less structured vacation, look for ways to incorporate activities for all ages.
-Ask friends for suggestions, or consult a travel agent who specializes in multigenerational family vacations.
+Options like all-inclusive resorts offer a variety of activities and dining choices — and often child care — at a fixed price.
+If you prefer a less structured vacation, look for ways to incorporate activities for all ages.
+Ask friends for suggestions or consult a travel advisor who specializes in multigenerational family vacations.

 Who’s paying for what?

 “Are you responsible for all of the travel and lodging?
 Should individual families be responsible for their own airfare?
 Who pays for meals?
 Lift tickets?
 Theme park passes?
 A lack of clarity about these details can undermine the sense of family unity that a multigenerational trip is intended to create,” says Matthew Wesley, a managing director in the Merrill Center for Family Wealth™.
 “If your entourage is sizable, it’s essential to determine financial responsibilities upfront.”
 Wesley recommends sending each adult a detailed email spelling out the costs each family member will cover.